Merchant FAQ

 • Publish blockers in merchant language

-Products is where operators prepare specific SKUs for pack ordering and see whether a product still needs sizes, a pack, or extra attention.
+Catalog Items is where operators prepare specific SKUs for pack ordering and see whether a product still needs sizes, a pack, or extra attention.

 • Product-level readiness control

-• Reusable pack cards across apparel and footwear lines
+• Reusable pack cards across product lines

 What do buyers see on the storefront?